anuragagarwal561994/kafka-connect-marklogic/README.md

 Kafka Connect MarkLogic is a sink only connector to pull messages from Kafka to store in MarkLogic as JSON documents.
 Consider using Kafka MarkLogic Sync Connector for the following usecases.

-1. Near realtime ingestion requirements.
+1. Near real-time ingestion requirements.
 2. Regulate the traffic towards MarkLogic.
 3. Requirement to maintain the order of the messages.
-4. A Kafka ecosystem exists.
+4. A Kafka eco-system exists.
 5. Replay messages using an offset.

 ## ML-9 DMSDK based implementation